jhart54/chord_chart_transposition/README.md

 - Any headings for different parts of the song (e.g. bridge, chorus, intro, etc.) must be typed in brackets (e.g. [Intro], [Chorus 1], etc.)
 - The title of the song printed in the PDF will be the first non-empty line of the text file
 - Spacing of lines in the text file does not matter
-- The current key of the song is specified in the naming conventions of the file (e.g. “One of Us chords - B.txt”)
+- The current key of the song is specified in the naming conventions of the file (e.g. “One of Us chords - B.txt”, where the key is B major)

 # Running the code and folder structure:
 Running the code is as simple as changing the current directory to a directory where several sub-folders are stored.
 The required naming conventions for the sub-folders are: